This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Place 2 tablespoons of melted chocolate into each chocolate mold.
-Using a spoon or silicone brush, spread them all over the bottom and side of the molds.
+Using a spoon or silicone brush, spread them all over the bottom and sides of the molds.
 Then place the mold in the fridge for the chocolate to set.

 • Place the 2 tablespoons of coconut oil (or butter) in a pan over medium heat.
 Add the chopped kataifi to the pan.
 Cook the kataifi for a few minutes while continuously mixing until golden brown.